idimitriadis0/TranslateOnLinux/docs/index.md

 ## WordFast Classic

-[WordFast Classic](http://www.wordfast.com/products/products_wordfast) is a CAT tool that operates entirely inside of Microsoft Word.
+[WordFast Classic](https://www.wordfast.com/products/products_wordfast) is a CAT tool that operates entirely inside of Microsoft Word.
 Since some versions of MS Word can be installed and run via the Wine compatibility layer (see related section below), WordFast Classic can be used in GNU/Linux.

+Features include an intuitive interface, user-defined macros, integration with machine translation and external dictionaries and real-time QA.

 **Platforms:** GNU/Linux, Windows, macOS.
 **Supported formats:** Word.